Last Round Arthurs: Characters

-King Arthur's foster sister and a member of the Knights of the Round Table who takes the 3rd seat.
+King Arthur's foster sister and a member of the Knights of the Round Table who takes the 3rd seat of the original and new versions.
 Kay serves as Luna's Jack and acts as her self-proclaimed older sister.
 She is forced by Luna to wear skimpy outfits to earn money as an escort and to promote Luna's student council presidency campaign as an idol.
 She is initially cautious of Rintarou but later accepts him.
 Despite accepting Rintarou, she doesn't approve Luna getting close with him and would rather let her date other men instead of Rintarou.
 She is the weakest Knight of the Round Table.
 She was the minister of the state during the time of King Arthur.